mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 multiple clients (although applications could choose to have devices share keying material).
-If an application wishes to implement operations at the level of users, it is up to the application to track which clients belong to a given user and ensure that they are added/removed consistently.
+If an application wishes to implement operations at the level of users, it is up to the application to track which clients belong to a given user and ensure that they are added / removed consistently.

 MLS provides two mechanisms for changing the membership of a group.
 The primary mechanism is for an authorized member of the group to send a Commit that adds or